PeppyHare/r/content/notes/UWAA560/90-student-lectures.md

   - What wavelength range is typically used for VISAR?
 It would seem that there is a trade-off between the velocity resolution (wants longer wavelength) and error correction (wants shorter wavelength).
 Answer: VISAR setups usually use lasers like Nd:YAG in the visible range.
 They are readily available and have good signal/noise characteristics for VISAR.

-# Pulsed Polarimetry - Arvindh
+# Pulsed Polarimetry - Arvindh Sharma

 ## What is it